 There is no good type of skin cancer

 Melanoma is the deadliest form of skin cancer, which is why some people refer to the other types of skin cancer (basal cell or squamous cell) as the “good kind.”
 There is no good type of skin cancer.
 Untreated squamous cell skin cancers, in particular, can grow large, cause discomfort, and can spread.
 Basal cell carcinomas can also cause disfigurement if not treated early, according to experts at the Skin Cancer Foundation.

 The sun’s UV rays aren’t the only cause of skin cancer

-Yes, exposure to the sun’s ultraviolet rays is the main cause of skin cancer—and indoor tanning booth sessions increase risk as well—but your genetics play a role.
+Exposure to the sun’s ultraviolet rays is the main cause of skin cancer—and indoor tanning booth sessions increase risk as well—but your genetics play a role.
 If someone in your family has battled skin cancer, you could be at increased risk.
-Another risk factor is if you’ve ever had to take immunosuppressant drugs after organ transplantation (the meds suppress immunity).
-There are other surprising skin cancer causes.
+Another risk factor is if you’ve ever had to take immunosuppressant drugs after organ transplantation because the medications suppress immunity.

 We still don’t use enough sunscreen!

 Despite all of the public health messages about the sun and skin cancer risk, most of us apply just 25 to 50 percent of the recommended amount of sunscreen, according to the American Academy of Dermatology.
-See more here.
-Here’s the deal: One ounce (a shot glass) is what’s needed to cover all your exposed skin, and it should be applied to dry skin 15 minutes before stepping outside.
+Here’s the deal: One ounce (a shot glass) is what you need to cover all your exposed skin, and you should apply it to dry skin 15 minutes before stepping outside.
 Then you have to reapply every two hours, or after swimming or sweating.
-Choose a broad spectrum sunscreen—which means it blocks both UVA and UVB rays—with an SPF of at least 30.
-Importantly, use sunscreen all year round—not just when you hit the beach.
-Here are some of the other sunscreen mistakes we make.
+Choose a broad-spectrum sunscreen—which means it blocks both UVA and UVB rays—with an SPF of at least 30.
+It’s important to use sunscreen all year round—not just when you hit the beach.